-The Graduate School, University of Florida, requires both a minimum grade average of 3.0 for all upper-division undergraduate work and a minimum verbal-quantitative total score on the General Test of the Graduate Record Examination (GRE).
-Applicants are expected to have received a minimum grade average of 3.0 for all core courses within the Journalism and Mass Communications area and their area of special interest.
+The University of Florida Graduate School requires a minimum grade point average of 3.0 for all upper-division undergraduate work.
+Applicants are also expected to have received a minimum grade point average of 3.0 for all core courses within the Journalism and Mass Communications area and their areas of special interest.

 For International Students

 International students may take either the TOEFL or IELTS tests.
-Requirements for each are:
+Minimum expectations for each are: